CDCgov/hubverse-annotator/README.md

 </details>

-> [!CAUTION]
-> This project is currently IN PROGRESS.
-As such, there may be parts of this repository that do not make much sense or that are broken!

-In annotator-testing, some browsers do not support certain features in the annotator (the key binding shortcuts usually break in those with ❌).

-* ✅ Chrome
-* ✅ Safari (16.4)
-* ❌ Firefox
-* ❌ Waterfox (6.5.11)

 When using the annotator, there are shortcuts to help step through selections faster:

 | Selection | Previous | Next |